mscdex/node-imap/README.md

 * _Box_ is an object representing the currently open mailbox, and has the following properties:
     * **name** - <_string_> - The name of this mailbox.
     * **readOnly** - <_boolean_> - True if this mailbox was opened in read-only mode.
-    * **validity** - <_string_> - A number that can be used to determine if UIDs in this mailbox have changed since the last time this mailbox was opened.
+    * **validity** - <_integer_> - A 32-bit number that can be used to determine if UIDs in this mailbox have changed since the last time this mailbox was opened.
+It is possible for this to change during a session, in which case a 'uidvalidity' event will be emitted on the ImapConnection instance.
     * **permFlags** - <_array_> - A list of flags that can be permanently added/removed to/from messages in this mailbox.
     * **messages** - <_object_> Contains various message counts for this mailbox:
         * **total** - <_integer_> - Total number of messages in this mailbox.